-40. The Scottish Government expects that all public bodies, and those in receipt of public funds, should be exemplars of Fair Work and that they should be able to demonstrate Fair Work practices.
+43. The Scottish Government expects that all public bodies, and those in receipt of public funds, should be exemplars of Fair Work and that they should be able to demonstrate Fair Work practices, i.e. pay the Real Living Wage; investment in skills and training; no exploitative zero hours contracts; tackling the gender pay gap; have genuine workforce engagement; have flexible and family friendly working practices; and oppose the use of fire and rehire practices.
 As a recipient of public funds, universities must be committed to Fair Work practices for staff (including any agency or sub-contractor workers) engaged in the delivery of activity associated with public funds.
 We expect you to have a statement on Fair Work practices that has been developed in agreement with your workforce.
 This should be from the relevant trade union where one is present, or workers' representative(s) where there is no union present.